 In order to determine eligibility, a service member, veteran, or dependent should complete the Application for Benefits on the Department of Veterans Affairs website.

-You may use the comparison chart on the GI Bill® website to compare the education benefits available through the following programs:
+You may use the GI Bill® Comparison Tool on the VA website to compare the education benefits available through the following programs:

 Montgomery GI Bill® - Active Duty (Chapter 30)

 The Montgomery GI Bill® - Active Duty (Chapter 30) is an education benefit that provides up to 36 months of full-time payments to eligible veterans for approved undergraduate or graduate degree programs, entrepreneurship training, non-college degree programs (technical or vocational courses), correspondence training, apprenticeship/job training and flight training.
 Generally, benefits are payable for 10 years following your release from active duty.
 Apply for benefits and learn more information on the Vets.gov website.

 The Chapter 33 Post-9/11 GI Bill® provides financial support for education and housing to individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill®.
 Apply for benefits on the Vets.gov website.

 Chapter 33 Post-9/11 GI Bill® Transfer of Entitlement is an education benefit program for individuals who served on active duty on or after September 11, 2001.
 Service members enrolled in the Post-9/11 GI Bill® program can apply to transfer unused educational benefits to their spouses or children.
 Learn more about eligibility requirements and how to apply on the Vets.gov website.